 These certification specifications for SCs/SRs contain design data with acceptable methods, techniques, and practices for carrying out and identifying SCs/SRs.
-SCs/SRs, designed in compliance with these certification specifications, are not subject to an approval process and, therefore, can be embodied in an aircraft when the conditions set out in the relevant points of Part 213 for SCs/SRs, i.e. 21.A.90B or 21.A.431B, are met.
+SCs/SRs, designed in compliance with these certification specifications, are not subject to an approval process, and, therefore, can be embodied in an aircraft when the conditions set out in the relevant points paragraphs of Part 21 Part-211 for SCs/SRs, i.e. 21.A.90B or 21.A.431B, are met.

-Subpart B and Subpart C contain a list of SCs and SRs permitted under point 21.A.90B or 21.A.431B.
-Other changes/repairs not included in these Subparts cannot be considered SCs/SRs.
-In particular, CS-STAN cannot be used to install or exchange integrated avionics or communications, navigation or surveillance systems, unless explicitly allowed.
+Subpart B and Subpart C contain a list of SCsstandard changes and SRsrepairs permitted under point 21.A.90B or 21.A.431B.
+Other changes/repairs not included in these sSubparts cannot be considered as SCs/SRs.
+In particular, CS-STAN cannot not be used to install or exchange integrated avionics or communications, navigation or surveillance systems, unless explicitly allowed.

-Acceptable means of compliance for the release to service of aircraft modified or repaired through the embodiment of SCs or SRs are provided in AMC M.A.801 or AMC1 ML.A.801, as applicable.
-Additional limitations are introduced in certain SCs/SRs, depending on their complexity, for example, the 'pilotowner' is often not allowed to release the aircraft into service.
+Acceptable means of compliance for the release to service of aircraft modified or repaired through the embodiment of SCs or SRs are provided in AMC-M.A.801 or AMC1 ML.A.801, as applicable.
+Additional limitations are introduced in certain SCs/SRs, depending on their complexity, for example, the 'pilot-owner' is often not allowed to release the aircraft into service.

-Note: SCs and SRs are not meant to be used in serial production.
+Note: SCsStandard Changes and SRsStandard Repairs are not meant to be used in serial production.